shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 ### Registration

-Registration is reqired.
+Registration is required.
 Visit the [All-Hands Website](https://opensciencegrid.org/all-hands/2022/registration/) for complete event and registration information.